BGM6/Video-Search-App/README.md

 Authenication

-Create a backend using MongoDB
+Create a back-end using MongoDB

-Give the users the ability to create an account and be able to save  their favorite videos
+Give user the ability to create an account and be able to save, delete, update  their list of favorited videos

     #Technology
     Javascript